bootdotdev/blog/content/jobs/the-two-classes-of-software-engineer.md

   - /img/800/grass-split.avif.webp
 ---

 "Software engineer" has become a ubiquitous term for people who write, deploy, architect, or sometimes even simply test code.
-In reality, I think there are two classes of "software engineers"; those who understand computer science well enough to do challenging, innovative work, and those who just get by because they’re familiar with a few high-level tools.
+In reality, I think there are two classes of "software engineers"; those who understand computer science well enough to do challenging, innovative work, and those who just get by because they're familiar with a few high-level tools.
 The laziness with which the tech industry has adopted the term "software engineer" has made it harder for us to distinguish between the two.

 For the sake of this article, I'm going to refer to those who've taken the time to study in-depth as "computer scientists", and those who skipped the boring stuff to learn how to deploy a React portfolio as "developers".
 Keep in mind I just need some words to work with, there's nothing wrong with the term "developer" and there's nothing magic about the title "computer scientist".